-Peer on Peer or other adults.
+28.12 Sharing Nudes or Semi Nudes/Sexting is when someone sends or receives a sexually explicit text, image or video or use of live stream.
+This includes sending 'nude pics', 'rude pics' or 'nude selfies'.
+This can be via child on child or other adults.
 As recently as June 2017, figures show there have been more than 4,000 cases since 2013 where children have taken explicit pictures of themselves and sent them to others, the youngest being 5 years old and research from Child Line suggest six out of ten teenagers say they have been asked for sexual images or videos.
 It is illegal to possess, take or distribute sexual images of someone who is under 18, even if the young person under the age of 18 has taken the image themselves and passed it on themselves.

-Herrick Primary School takes a zero tolerance approach if children are found to be sending sexual images of themselves or others whether intentionally or maliciously in our school.
+Herrick Primary School takes a zero-tolerance approach if children are found to be sending sexual images of themselves or others whether intentionally or maliciously in our school.
 Herrick Primary School has a duty of care to inform the Police and Childrens Social Care if such a case occurs.
 We will also notify parents directly if their children are involved.
-In addition to supporting our children with being safe in a digital world and highlighting the dangers, our staff have also been issued with the the guidance on 'Sharing nudes and Semi Nudes' from the UK council for Internet Safety (Dec 2020) and have an understanding of how to handle such incidents if the arise in our school.
+In addition to supporting our children with being safe in a digital world and highlighting the dangers, our staff have also been issued with the guidance on 'Sharing Nudes and Semi Nudes' from the UK Council for Internet Safety (Dec 2020) and have an understanding of how to handle such incidents if they arise in our school/college.